aptise/peter_sslers/README.md

 SqlAlchemy is the backing database library, so virtually any database can be used (SQLite, PostgreSQL, MySQL, Oracle, mssql, etc). `SQLite` is the default, but the package has been tested against PostgreSQL.
 SQLite is actually kind of great, because a single `.sqlite` file can be sftp'd on-to and off-of different machines for distribution and local viewings.

-Peter leverages the system's OpenSSL instead of using Python's modules.
+Peter tries to leverage the system's OpenSSL instead of using Python's modules whenever possible.
 The reason is to minimize the amount of downloads/packages.

 Although Python2 is no longer supported by Python, Python2 and Python3 are targeted platforms for this library.